How my client went from $500/month to a Million dollar business in 2 years!

 What was the first learning point from not have a business model to $500K in one year?

 The journey from $0 to half million to a million is not a straight line!
 It is peaks and valleys and they are REALLY high and REALLY low and I have learned to weather those better.
-Now I understand why everyone on your interviews talks about meditating, exercising and doing the miracle morning, because if you don’t do those things you will go crazy!
+Now I understand why everyone in your interviews talks about meditating, exercising, and doing the miracle morning because if you don’t do those things you will go crazy!

 So tell me what you did to weather the storm?

 I tried everything.
 I tried and am still trying to meditate and practice mindfulness.
 The thing that helped me the most was just connecting with other people that are going through it.
 Nobody in my geographic social circle is doing anything like this, they are successful, but at bankers or senior VPs at big companies, so their path is smoother than mine.
 So just being able to connect with people that are going through the same things is really huge.
 I like to have a model of someone who has done it, and not just listening to them but to be able to ask them questions.
 And also being really strict with myself, exercising, eating better, because I can’t have a day where I can’t function.